shpml/fundamentals/10_chapter/02_lesson.md

 # Functions

+When you write software you may find yourself writing the same kind of code over and over again.
+You are about to learn to how to write code that can be re-used.
+Instead of repeating the same code, you will write re-usable code.
+To do this you will use **functions**!
+Functions are _abilities_ (or actions)!
+Functions must be _defined_ to be used.
+They must be _called_ to be used; and when they are called, they may _return_ a value to you.
+Let's define your first function.

 ## Defining JavaScript Functions

 To create a new function, we must *declare* it as we would a variable.
 A **function expression** typically looks like this: